KL2001/flashforge_adventurer5m/README.md

 After installation, the FlashForge Adventurer 5M PRO integration will appear in the Home Assistant UI.
 You can manage your 3D printer through the available entities, including sensors and camera feed.

-- Monitor Status: Check the printer's current status, temperature readings, and more.
+- Monitor Status: Check the printer''s current status, temperature readings, and more.
-- Camera Feed: View a live stream from the printer's webcam directly within Home Assistant.
+- Camera Feed: View a live stream from the printer''s webcam directly within Home Assistant.

 ## Troubleshooting